abi131205/Chatbot/README.md

 ## 🔐 Environment Setup

-Create a `.env` file in `my-backend/` (or where needed):
+Create a `.env` file in `my-backend/` or root as needed:

 ```ini
 API_KEY=your_api_key_here
 DATABASE_URL=sqlite:///db.sqlite3
 ```

-Use `python-dotenv` to load these in your app if required.
+You may use `python-dotenv` or similar tools to load environment variables into `app.py`.

 ---

-## 🧹 Archived Scripts (Not Needed Anymore)
+## 📦 Archived Scripts (For Reference Only)

-These were moved to `/archive` during cleanup:
+Located in the `/archive` folder:

 - `auto_fix_rasa.py`
 - `check_columns.py`
-- `database.sqlite3` (old)
 - `clean_requirements.py`
 - `fix_rasa_conflicts.py`

-They’re kept for reference but not used in production.
+- `database.sqlite3` (deprecated)

+Not actively used but preserved for version tracking.

 ---

 ## 🧪 Testing

-To test your chatbot in terminal:
+To test Rasa directly:

 ```bash
 rasa shell
 ```

-Frontend tests (if any):
+To test React frontend (if configured):

 ```bash
 npm test